 4.2.3.
 Rinse the freshly prepared SAMs in ethanol twice.

 4.2.4.
-Dry SAMs with nitrogen flow for direct use or store them in ethanol for up to 4 days.
+Dry SAMs with nitrogen flow for direct use or store them in ethanol for up to 4 days for later use.

 5. Data acquisition

 NOTE: All measurements shown here were performed in ultrapure water with a Cypher ES AFM using a heating and cooling sample stage for temperature variation.
 Generally, all AFMs providing the capability to measure in liquids can be used.